Unable to Locate Complete Label Info

-Even when you consider the protein-boosting effects of the flax seed, this looks like the profile of a kibble containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the flaxseed and dried alfalfa, this looks like the profile of a kibble containing a moderate amount of meat.

-Nature’s Harvest Dog Food is a plant-based kibble using a moderate amount of chicken, lamb or duck meals as its main sources of animal protein, thus earning the brand 3.5 stars.
+Nature’s Harvest is a plant-based dry dog food using a moderate amount of chicken meal as its main source of animal protein, thus earning the brand 4 stars.

 A Final Word